Test Drive an EV at the Green Ride & Drive posted on 2:51 PM, March 21, 2014

 In April 2012, the Province of BC announced a $2.7 million Community Charging Infrastructure (CCI) Fund to support a province-wide network of electric vehicle charging stations in 2012-2013.
 See the news release and backgrounder on the Province of BC website.

 The goal was to support charging stations serving members of the public or fleets, with participation of municipalities, regional governments, First Nations communities, BC businesses and other organizations.
 This charging infrastructure is an important step in offering drivers options away from home.
-The CCI Fund provided funding incentives to communities and businesses through the Charging Stations Incentive and Planning Incentive.
+The CCI Fund provided funding incentives to communities and businesses through a Charging Stations Incentive and Planning Incentive.

 As a result of the Community Charging Infrastructure Fund, 456 Level 2 charging stations have been installed across the province.
-Together with stations installed under a complementary initiative of Metro Vancouver, the total number of charging stations for the public and fleets in BC is now 530.

 Below is a map showing all operational charging stations supported by the CCI Fund.
 You can also visit PlugShare to find a station near you.